 Sole Proprietorship/General Partnership

 While administratively this is the easiest entity to establish, it exposes you to personal legal liability.
-Because there is no distinction between the owner and the business, it puts the owner’s personal assets at risk.
-Start-up funding may pose another challenge as there is no opportunity for people to buy shares in the company.
+Because there is no distinction between the owner and the business, the owner’s personal assets are at risk.
+Start-up funding may pose another challenge, as there is no opportunity for people to buy shares in the company.
 For a sole proprietorship, obtaining outside investment is virtually impossible except by borrowing money in your personal name.
-Even with these limitations, a proprietary business makes a lot of sense for many startup enterprises.
+Even with these limitations, a proprietary business model makes a lot of sense for many startups.

 Limited Liability Company